St. John's University (New York City): Campuses

-Hillcrest, Queens – The main campus of St. John's University is located in the residential Hillcrest section of the borough of Queens of New York City.
+The main campus of St. John's University is located in the residential Hillcrest section of the borough of Queens of New York City.
 This 105 acre campus houses several academic buildings, 8 residence halls, athletic facilities, and the St. Augustine Library.
 The Queens campus features stone buildings and student residence halls.
 Facilities include laboratory and classroom buildings, the main collections of its 1.7 million-volume library; and athletic facilities for students and St. John's Division I athletic teams.
 The University Center is the 127,000 square foot, five story D'Angelo Center, which features banquet space, classrooms, club space, a food court, game rooms, lecture halls, and a first floor lounge.